 The second edition contains a new chapter on farm buildings and more detail on how to design and build properties to cope with the effects of climate change.
 A hard copy can be purchased from our online shop for £20 or you can download a free medium resolution electronic version.

 For a whistle-stop tour of the main recommendations in the Guide you might like our checklists:

 Although the main Design Guide has been successful in promoting local distinctiveness, it was felt that further, more detailed guidance was needed in connection with the use of particular materials: flint, clay products and roofing materials.
 As a result three supplementary Technical Notes have been published.
 Copies of these Notes are available for purchase from our online shop at £14 each.
-They can also be downloaded here:
+They can also be downloaded free here: